Platform

 Abolition

-As we all know, the judicial system both in the US and here in Massachusetts is not a fair playing field for all.
-Because of privilege, power, and money certain people may avoid all accountability for their crimes, while others will face severe punishment for simply being a victim of their own circumstances.
-I hope to approve judges that are committed to reshaping the judicial system to be one less focused on punitive measures and prison sentencing, and more for bettering the entire community, including those going through the judicial system.
+As we all know, the judicial system, both in the US and here in Massachusetts specifically, is not a fair playing field for all.
+Because of privilege, power, and money–certain people may avoid all accountability for their crimes, while others will face severe punishment for simply being a victim of their own circumstances.
+I will approve judges that are committed to reshaping the judicial system to be one less focused on punitive measures and prison sentencing, and more for bettering the entire community, including those going through the judicial system–through alternative sentencing and an emphasis on re-entry services.
+Through this practice, Massachusetts can be steered away from mass incarceration, and ultimately towards abolition.

 Anti-Recidivism